Stockholm Bioinformatics Center, SBC

 - Gene prediction ab initio using software based on rules

 and patterns.
-Find Open Reading Frames (ORFs), with some additional
+Find Open Reading Frames (ORFs), with additional

-criteria.
-Fairly simple for bacteria, very difficult for eukaryotes.
+reasonably easy for bacteria, but is very difficult for eukaryotes.

 - Gene identification through alignment with know proteins and